SevenSpiders/Comic2Itch/README.md

-a user-friendly platform designed to help comic creators effortlessly transform their static comic pages into interactive experiences that can be easily uploaded to Itch.io
+A user-friendly platform designed to help comic creators effortlessly transform their comic pages into a web app that can be  uploaded to Itch.io